288255/landing/README.md

 ## Caching
 Currently, images are cached on our server for **1 month**.
 Inactive (tiles with no requests) are removed after **two weeks**.

-## FAQ
-### 1. What is this?
-A free to use raster tile server.

-### 2. What data do you use?
-Planet data is provided by OpenStreetMap.
-When using this service, you are required to attribute them.

-### 3. Can I use it for commercial projects?
-Yes!

-### 4. How much does it cost to run this service?
-Currently, the service only cost about €15/month to host.